 In 1893 the congregation of the Mission was able to purchase land and erect a church of their own at Bailey Avenue and Hazel Place.
 They took the name St. Stephen’s Church.

-In 1948, land was purchased (for one dollar) at our present location.
+In 1948, land was purchased for one dollar at the present location on Huntley & Burke.
 A new building was erected by Backus, Crane and Love Architects.
-(The New) Saint James Episcopal Church was dedicated on December 18, 1949.
+The (New) Saint James’ Episcopal Church was dedicated on December 18, 1949.
 The congregation decided on this name because St. Stephen’s Parish (the Mission) was originally founded by the Old St. James’ Parish.
 The Altar from St. Stephen’s Church is now the chapel altar in our church.

 On January 1, 1974, St. James’ Church merged with St. Clement’s Church.
 The resulting parish was renamed St. Michael and All Angels.

-Our first pastor was Rev. W. Howard Wilson, followed by Reverend Bruce Griffith (from St. Clements).
-Reverend Joseph C. Dedde was rector of the church from 1977 until his retirement in 2001.
-He was replaced by the Rev. Roger G. Grist, who was installed by Bishop J. Michael Garrison in September of 2002.
+The first pastor of St. Michael and All Angels was the Rev. W. Howard Wilson.
+He was succeeded by the Rev. Bruce Griffith (from St. Clements’).
+The Reverend Joseph C. Dedde was rector of the church from 1977 until his retirement in 2001, and was replaced by the Rev. Roger G. Grist, who was installed by Bishop J. Michael Garrison in September of 2002.
 Father Grist moved to Ft.
-Worth, Texas in October of 2004 and Reverend Charles Wheeler then came onboard until his retirement in December of 2008.
+Worth, Texas, in October of 2004, and the Reverend Charles Wheeler then came onboard until his retirement in December of 2008.

 Father John A. Marshall (Fr.
 Jack) joined our parish in the latter part of 2009.
-In 2018 Father Jack left and now is at St. Mark’s Episcopal Church in Orchard Park.
-Father Issac I. Ihiasota was our priest in charge for one year then went back to his former parish in Niagara Falls NY.
+In 2018, Father Jack moved to St. Mark’s Episcopal Church in Orchard Park.
+Father Issac I. Ihiasota served as our priest in charge for one year then went back to his former parish in Niagara Falls, NY.

-We now have a new Priest in Charge, the Rev. Jason Miller.
-Pastor Jason came to us from St. Paul's Cathedral in downtown Buffalo in October 2020.
+Our current Priest in Charge, the Rev. Jason Miller, started with us in October 2020.
+Pastor Jason came to us from St. Paul’s Cathedral in downtown Buffalo.